AScustomWorks/AS/README.md

 ### Merge 2x5
 2x5 CV Signal merger.

-V 0.5.7: First relase of this module.
+V 0.5.7: First release of this module.

 V 1.0.2 New feature: If the output 2 is not active the output 1 sums up the values of the second row of inputs too, so the module becomes a merge 10 x 1.